Principal stratification with continuous treatments and continuous post-treatment variables: Using the outcome model to identify correlation between principal strata

 where here $\boldsymbol{\Sigma}_{i.}$ is a vector of values given by $K(T_i, \boldsymbol{t})$.
 Note that while not explicitly stated, both $\widetilde{\boldsymbol{\mu}}_{si}$ and $\widetilde{\boldsymbol{\Sigma}}_{si}$ are functions of $\rho$.

 This result has a number of important implications.
 For one, it greatly facilitates sampling as we have found that MCMC sampling algorithms have greatly improved performance and require far fewer iterations when iteratively sampling between $P(\rho \vert \mathcal{D})$ and $P(\boldsymbol{S} \vert \rho, \mathcal{D})$ instead of a standard Gibbs sampling algorithm that iterates between $P(\rho \vert \boldsymbol{S}, \mathcal{D})$ and $P(\boldsymbol{S} \vert \rho, \mathcal{D})$.
 Of more relevance to this section is that it also has consequences for understanding identification of $\rho$.
 One can see from the expression that if $\boldsymbol{\beta}_i = \boldsymbol{0}$ for all $i$, the posterior distribution reduces to $P(\rho)$, the prior distribution.
-This shows that we have no information in the data to learn about $\rho$ if the intermediate variable does not affect the outcome.
-If, however, there is an effect of the intermediate on the outcome, then there exists information in the data to estimate this parameter.
+This shows that we have no information in the data to learn about $\rho$ when principal ignorability holds.
+If, however, principal ignorability is violated, then there exists information in the data to estimate this parameter.

-It is then of interest to study whether the information from the outcome model is correct in the sense that our posterior will concentrate around the true value of $\rho$ when the intermediate variable affects the outcome.
-We denote the true value of the correlation parameter by $\rho^*$.
-To examine this, we look at the posterior mode for $P(\rho \vert \mathcal{D})$ to see if the posterior mode converges to $\rho^*$.
-In what follows, we show that asymptotically, the derivative of the marginal posterior is zero at $\rho^*$.
+It is then of interest to study whether the information from the outcome model is correct in the sense that our posterior will concentrate around the true value of $\rho$ when principal ignorability is violated.
+This result is seen in Theorem \ref{thm:CorrelationResults}, where we denote the true value of the correlation parameter by $\rho^*$. \begin{theorem} (Identification of correlation parameters) Assume the outcome model is correctly specified and we use an improper flat prior on $\rho$.
+Additionally, assume $\beta(t,t')\neq0$.
+Under some mild conditions,